-The City of Fruita owns and maintains a total of 7 neighborhood parks, 3 of which are pocket parks.
+The City of Fruita owns and maintains a total of 7 Neighborhood Parks, 3 of which are Pocket Parks.
 The current population within Fruita boundaries is 10,947.
-Combined, the parks total approximately 18.8 acres, providing a level of service of 1.72 acre per 1,000 people (Table 2.3).
-The calculated level of service includes only parkland that is officially classified as neighborhood park acreage, and does not include school properties.
-The acres of neighborhood parkland is slightly below the existing standard provided in the 2008 Community Plan, and approximately 0.5 acre less than the average when compared to the level of service that other communities are providing (discussed in the following section).
+Combined, the parks total approximately 18.8 acres, providing a level of service of 1.72 acres per 1,000 people (Table 2.2).
+The calculated level of service includes only parkland that is officially classified as Neighborhood Park acreage, and does not include school properties or HOA provided and maintained Pocket Parks.
+The acres of neighborhood parkland are slightly below the existing standard provided in the 2008 Fruita Community Plan, and approximately 0.5 acre less than the average when compared to the level of service that other communities are providing (discussed in the following section).

-For analysis purposes, 5 acres from Little Salt Wash Park could also be included in the neighborhood park level of service analysis.
-Little Salt Wash Park serves as the local neighborhood park to those residents living within 0.5 mile.
-Five acres is roughly equivalent to the size of one typical neighborhood parks as defined above.
+For analysis purposes, 5 acres from Little Salt Wash Park could also be included in the Neighborhood Park level of service analysis.
+Little Salt Wash Park serves as the local Neighborhood Park to those residents living within 0.5 mile.
+Five acres is roughly equivalent to the size of one typical Neighborhood

+Parks as defined above.
 If the acreage for Little Salt Wash Park is factored in, the overall level of service for neighborhood parkland in Fruita would increase to 2.17 acre per 1,000 people, compared to 1.72 acres if it were not included.
-Then inclusion of this additional acreage raises Fruita's neighborhood park level of service to approximately that of the established standard, as well as that of communities in the comparison.
+The inclusion of this additional acreage raises Fruita's Neighborhood Park level of service to approximately that of the established standard, as well as that of communities in the comparison.